2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 I built some command help webviews which can be accessed using voice commands.
 What you say will appear on the left, output on the right.

 ### "help context"
 This webview will show all the contexts Talon has loaded, with inactive contexts faded out.
-Switching the focus to a different application may change which contexts are active (e.g., sublime text only active when sublime is in focus).
+Switching the focus to a different application may change which contexts are active (e.g., Sublime Text context only active when sublime is in focus).
 From here, you can say "help 1" (or click with the mouse) to show commands for that specific context.

 ![help context](/assets/help_context.png)